Grants Pass City Logo

 What’s happening now?

-Project schedule: right of way continues through summer 2023, the Design Acceptance Package is due in early fall 2022, with final plans, specifications, and estimate expected in summer 2023.
-Bid is expected in fall 2023.
+Project schedule: right of way continues through spring 2024, the Design Acceptance Package is due in early fall 2022, with final plans, specifications, and estimate expected in spring 2024.
+Bid is expected in summer 2024.

 Frequently Asked Questions